-You really want to get started on your type 2 diabetic diet plan.
+So, you really want to get started on your pre/ type 2 diabetic diet plan.
 But, you seem to have so many bad food habits, you read conflicting information, and it all just seems overwhelming.

-Without a doubt, getting started can be tough, for anyone, let alone if you have diabetes.
+Without a doubt, getting started can be tough, for anyone, let alone if you have type 2 diabetes or prediabetes.

-But you can’t afford to stick your head in the sand and ignore your condition.
-Type 2 diabetes can be life threatening if you don’t take good care of yourself and has some pretty darn serious complications you want to avoid – a very motivating factor, I hope.
+But you can’t afford to stick your head in the sand and ignore your health condition.
+Type 2 diabetes can be life threatening if you don’t take good care of yourself and has some pretty darn serious complications you want to avoid – a very motivating factor!

 So, how exactly do you get started, what should you focus on first, and how can you deal with those dreaded cravings?